wangweianger/FlutterApp/README.md

-# Lean Flutter and made make an App Demo.
+# Lean Flutter and make an App Demo.
 Learn to use Flutter basic grammar. make an simple App.

 ## Getting Started
 ```